Explore the best of Central Asia on this 34 day 5 Stans and Caucasus Tour.

 After breakfast we transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imom Ensemble.
 After sightseeing Shakhrisabz depart back to Samarkand and visit Paper Mills.
 Overnight in Samarkand.

 Day 12: Samarkand – Bukhara (Uzbekistan) [B,L,D]

 After breakfast we drive to Bukhara via Gijduvan.
 In route visit remains of Caravanserai and Sardoba, a water reservoir.
 Excursion to Gijduvan – famous pottery house.
-Arrival in Buhkara, check in to the hotel.
-Sightseeing tour in Bukhara: Kalon ensemble, Madrasah Miri-Arab, Magoki-Attori Mosque, Chashma-Ayub, Madrasah Ulugbek and Abdulaziz Khan, Kosh Madrasah, Trade Domes, Lyabi Hauz Complex, Madrasah Chor – Minor.
+Upon arrival in Bukhara we check in to the hotel, then a sightseeing tour in Bukhara: Kalon ensemble, Madrasah Miri-Arab, Magoki-Attori Mosque, Chashma-Ayub, Madrasah Ulugbek and Abdulaziz Khan, Kosh Madrasah, Trade Domes, Lyabi Hauz Complex, Madrasah Chor – Minor.
 Overnight in Bukhara.

 Day 13: Bukhara (Uzbekistan) [B,L,D]

 After breakfast we continue sightseeing in Bukhara: summer palace of Bukhara, Emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal family members, Complex of Baha-ud-Din Naqshband, place of locals to worship, visit Samanid Dynasty Mausoleum, Ark Fortress.
 Overnight in Bukhara.